JuinSoft/vyper-sense/web/README.md

 - **Trading Signals**: View buy/sell/hold signals based on sentiment analysis
 - **Wallet Management**: Manage your wallet and interact with the sentiment tracker contract

+## New Features

+### Cryptocurrency Icons
+The application now uses the [cryptocurrency-icons](https://github.com/spothq/cryptocurrency-icons) package for displaying cryptocurrency icons instead of calling DALL-E. This provides consistent and recognizable icons for all major cryptocurrencies.

+### Improved UI
+- Added tabbed interface on the Dashboard for better organization
+- Enhanced news card display with hover effects
+- Improved market data display with favorites functionality
+- Better responsive design for all screen sizes

+### Caching
+API responses are now cached for 5 minutes to improve performance and reduce API calls.
+The cache is automatically invalidated when:
+- The user manually refreshes the data
+- 5 minutes have passed since the last fetch
+- The user adds or removes RSS feeds

+### RSS Feed Management
+Users can now manage multiple RSS feeds for news:
+- Add custom RSS feeds
+- Remove existing feeds
+- Test feeds before adding them
+- View news from all configured feeds

+### LiveCoinWatch Integration
+The application now uses the [LiveCoinWatch API](https://livecoinwatch.github.io/lcw-api-docs/) for real-time cryptocurrency market data:
+- Current prices
+- 24-hour price changes
+- Market cap
+- Trading volume

 ## Getting Started

 ### Prerequisites